eiffel-community/eiffel-gerrit-plugin/src/main/resources/Development-documentation/gerrit-scenarios.md

 ## Create patch set with no previous events - CASE4

+Scenario overview:

+This scenario describes a standard review cycle.
+The plugin cannot find the SCS event from a previous review.

+This scenario represents the situations:
+- Plugin enabled for the first time
+- An error occurred during the sending of the event

 Preconditions:

 - Previous review submitted to the master with hash `C0`